 The Hawks’ Charitable Trust: a major source of sporting bursaries

 This was set up in 1996 on the back of a substantial bequest from David Jennens (see here).
 Since then, it has grown to become the biggest single source of sporting bursaries for men and women in the University.
-There are five Trustees, all Hawks, and all Directors of the Company.
-A representative of the Ospreys attends the meeting at which Awards are made.
+There are currently six Trustees, including a member of The Ospreys Senior Committee.

 The Hawks’ Dining Rights Club (DRC)

-None of the officers of these various bodies (save for the Steward and Administrator of the Clubhouse) receive any remuneration for the time that they offer to the Club.
+None of the officers of these various bodies (save for the Clubhouse Manager and the Chef) receive remuneration for the time that they offer to the Club.